limx0/nautilus_talks/20220617/slides.md

 * NautilusTrader is and will remain open source software
 * Safely run your proprietary code & data on premises
-* Cloud offering (slowly) in the works, focusing on
+* Cloud offering in the works, focusing on
     - Scaling backtesting
     - Visualisation and monitoring
     - Easy deployment of live instances